xflagstudio/zendesk-incident-protector/README.md

 ## Description

-Userscript which is useful for prevent replying to customer with specific NG keywords on zendesk.
+Userscript which is useful for prevent replying to customer with specific NG keywords on Zendesk.

 ## Before to install